Try a Free Live AI Golf Lesson TRY FREE

 You sometimes see Tour pros stuff their shirt up into their armpits as a reminder to keep the arms connected to the chest.
 Let's think about that logically.

-If you stuff your shirt up under your right arm and then try to throw something, how are you going to get any speed?
-You've taken the leverage out of the swing.
+If you stuff your shirt under your trail arm and then try to throw something, how are you going to generate any speed?
+You've eliminated the leverage from the swing.

-If you're focusing on keeping your bicep connected to your chest, you can no longer elevate your arms high enough to create leverage.
+If you're focused on keeping your bicep connected to your chest, you can no longer elevate your arms high enough to create proper leverage.

 Imagine a karate chop.
-You're not going to break any boards if you're keeping your shoulder from elevating because you're trying to keep your bicep stuck to your chest.
+You're not going to break any boards if you're restricting shoulder elevation because you're trying to keep your bicep pinned to your chest.

-The same is true of the right elbow and wrist.
-The right arm produces a great deal of leverage in the swing.
-When you take that out by keeping everything connected to your body, then it's forced to move at the same rate that your body is turning, removing all leverage.
+The same principle applies to the trail elbow and wrist.
+The trail arm produces enormous leverage in the swing.
+When you remove that by keeping everything artificially connected to your body, the arms are forced to move at the same rate your body is turning — eliminating all independent leverage.

-Imagine you're a hunter-gatherer and that's how you've figured out how to throw a spear.
+Imagine you're a hunter-gatherer and this is how you've figured out how to throw a spear.
 How fast and how far is that spear going to fly if you're trying to hold something under your arm while you throw it?
+To practice building real clubhead speed with proper mechanics, check out a free AI golf lesson.

 The Fundamental Source of Speed

-The basic motion of RST is the same set of movements that humans have been using to propel objects since we lived in caves.
+The basic motion of RST is the same set of movements that humans have used to propel objects since we lived in caves.

 • Go to the top of the swing

-The left arm works along with it, and you've got yourself a golf swing.
+The lead arm works in conjunction with it, and you've got yourself a golf swing.

-You may occasionally get confused and bogged down in details of the golf swing.
-You can end up missing the forest for the trees as you try to correct one thing after another in your swing.
+You may occasionally get confused and bogged down in details of the swing.
+You can end up missing the forest for the trees as you try to correct one thing after another.

 When that happens, go back and review Reshaping Your Swing for Lag.
-This lesson goes over the swinging motion as a whole.
-It allows you to take a step back and look at the big picture again and work on the most basic elements of your golf swing, before you return to all the little details.
+That lesson covers the swinging motion as a whole.
+It allows you to step back, look at the big picture, and work on the most fundamental elements of your swing before returning to the smaller details.

-The way the right arm works is the basic motion of the golf swing.
-If you understand how to throw an object - if you've ever thrown a ball or skipped a stone - then you understand the basic motion that produces speed in the golf swing.
-Once you get that, the rest of the golf swing is easy.
+The way the trail arm works is the basic motion of the golf swing.
+If you understand how to throw an object — if you've ever thrown a ball or skipped a stone — then you already understand the basic motion that produces speed in the golf swing.
+Once you grasp that concept, the rest of the swing becomes much easier to build.

-Again, RST is a logic, common sense, and science-based approach to the swing.
-The throwing motion is the core fundamental when it comes to building club head speed in the swing.
+RST is a logic-based, common-sense, science-driven approach to the swing.
+The throwing motion is the core fundamental when it comes to building clubhead speed in your golf swing.

 Checkpoints for Practice